hsharriman/3dprogramming-fractals/exercises/ex3/README.md

 ## Resources

-Though I did initially look through a lot of resources for this exercise, all the ones I found were more confusing than helpful, so I have elected to not list them here :)
+Though I did initially look through a lot of resources for this exercise, all the ones I found were more confusing than helpful (mostly dealing with other tools, languages, or approaches), so I have elected not to list them here :)